ArkEcosystem/AIPs/AIPS/aip-18.md

 In essence the multisignature registration transaction contains the set of public keys, the signatures of the owners of these keys and the parameters of the multisign (minimum signatures in m/n as well as lifetime).

 Limitations:
-- Multisignatures are not upgradeable,
+- multisignatures are not upgradeable,
 - multisignatures cannot be resigned,
 - multisignatures contain one single public key owner to conform to normal addressing system,
 - lifetime parameter does not prevent from performing filling attacks on the transaction pool.